-The specialized intellectual property of the Company includes proprietary, cost -effective chemistries that aim to optimize proppant placement to maximize production from the wellbeore, as well as innovative and specially designed field equipment and equipment configurations that allow it to combine functions, resulting in less equipment being required at a particular well location, thereby reducing the "footprint" of the equipment.
+The specialized intellectual property of the Company includes proprietary, cost-effective chemistries that aim to optimize proppant placement to maximize production from the wellbore, as well as innovative and specially designed field equipment and equipment configurations that allow it to combine functions, resulting in less equipment being required at a particular well location, thereby reducing the "footprint" of the equipment.

-The operational success of the Company has been facilitated by its ability to provide proprietary blends of chemicals and completions designs that, together with the Company's technical expertise and innovative equipment, result in customers' wells being more productive.
+The operational success of the Company has been facilitated by its ability to provide proprietary blends of chemicals and completions designs that, together with the Company's technical expertise and innovative equipment, assist customer wells to be more productive.

-The Company remains focused on the ongoing development of environmentally responsible fluid systems and systems that can be used with the high saline produced and recycled waters, thereby reducing freshwater demand.
+The Company remains focused on the ongoing development of environmentally responsible fluid systems and systems that can be used with high saline produced and recycled waters, thereby reducing freshwater demand.